 - Have nut/seed butter on grain toast with half a banana

 You can also add nuts to your recipes for a good dose of healthy fat, added crunch and flavour.
 Try my top secret healthy recipe for simple six ingredient choc peanut butter cookies.
 Sooo good you won’t believe they’re nutritious too.

 So, In Conclusion …

 You may have heard rumors that nuts are bad for you/cause weight gain, and that’s just not true!
 Nuts are INCREDIBLY healthy and are an important part of a balanced diet.

 However, they ARE very calorie-dense, and it’s easy to overeat them, so remember: a little goes a long way.
 Keep it to a serving of 2 tablespoons a day and you’ll enjoy all the health benefits – without affecting your waistline.

 Now I’d love to hear from you.
 What’s YOUR favorite kind of nut?
 (Mine’s macadamias – and cashew butter – OMG.)
 Share yours with me in the comments below!

 Save Some for ‘Ron

 Did you like this post?
-Don't forget to pin it for easy reference next time!
-Just hover over the image below, click the black 'Pin It' button in the top left hand corner, and Pinterest will walk you through the next steps.
+Don’t forget to pin it for easy reference next time!
+Just hover over the image below, click the ‘Pin It’ button and Pinterest will walk you through the next steps.